 Former Cincinnati Co-Coordinator Chosen to Lead Illini Defense

 Clinkscale, Gonzales, Salem Added to Illini Coaching Staff

-Alex Golesh joined the Illinois staff as the tight ends and specialists coach and recruiting coordinator in December 2011, coming to the Illini from Toledo along with head coach Tim Beckman and assistant coach Mike Ward.
+Alex Golesh is in his fourth year on the Illinois staff, serving as the tight ends coach and special teams coordinator in 2015.
+He came to the Illini from Toledo along with head coach Tim Beckman and assistant coach Mike Ward.

 Golesh was on Beckman's staff at Toledo for three years from 2009-2011, serving as both the tight ends coach and the recruiting coordinator.
 Golesh aided the UT program in securing the No. 1 recruiting class in the Mid-American Conference in consecutive years.
 The 2010 UT class was No. 1 according to Rivals.com, while both Rivals and Scout.com rated the 2011 class No. 1.

 Golesh's tight ends served as key blockers in a Rocket rushing attack that ranked No. 3 in the MAC in both 2010 and 2011.
 In 2009, Golesh coached the running backs at Toledo, helping senior running back DaJuane Collins earn third-team All-MAC honors.

 Prior to going to Toledo, Golesh spent three seasons as a graduate assistant, two at Northern Illinois (2006-07) and one at Oklahoma State.
 Golesh worked with the outside linebackers at Oklahoma State in 2008, helping the Cowboys to a 9-4 record and a berth in the Holiday Bowl.
 At NIU, Golesh worked for one season assisting with the secondary and one season with the offensive line, helping the Huskies make the 2006 Poinsettia Bowl.